material-motion/material-motion/specifications/runtime/runtime.md

     }

     transaction.addActivityStateObserverForTarget(target, function(newState) {
-      // Start a new transaction and commit it to the Runtime...
+      // Start a new transaction and commit it to the scheduler...
     })

 NOTE: It may be more valuable to have Executor-level idling.
 Target-level idling may not be helpful.
 It's unclear how Executor-level idling would work, given that the outside system should generally be unaware of Executors.